ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Abstract

 \section{Abstract}

 We introduce \modelname{}, a framework that enhances Electronic Health Record (EHR) modeling through multi-agent collaboration driven by Large Language Models (LLMs).
 Our approach seamlessly integrates domain-specific expert models with LLMs to bridge the gap between structured EHR data and text-based reasoning.
-Inspired by clinical consultations, \modelname{} employs two types of agents: \texttt{DoctorAgent} and \texttt{MetaAgent}, which collaboratively analyze patient data.
-Expert models process and generate predictions from numerical EHR data, while LLM agents produce reasoning references and decision-making reports within the collaborative consultation framework.
-We additionally incorporate the Merck Manual of Diagnosis and Therapy (MSD) medical guideline within a retrieval-augmented generation (RAG) module for authoritative evidence support.
-Extensive experiments conducted on four distinct EHR datasets demonstrate \modelname{}'s superior performance in mortality prediction tasks, underscoring its potential to revolutionize clinical decision support systems and advance personalized precision medicine.
-The code, complete prompt templates, more case studies, etc. are publicly available at the anonymous link: \url{https://colacare.netlify.app/}.
+Inspired by the Multidisciplinary Team (MDT) approach used in clinical settings, \modelname{} employs two types of agents: \texttt{DoctorAgent}s and a \texttt{MetaAgent}, which collaboratively analyze patient data.
+Expert models process and generate predictions from numerical EHR data, while LLM agents produce reasoning references and decision-making reports within the MDT-driven collaborative consultation framework.
+The \texttt{MetaAgent} orchestrates the discussion, facilitating consultations and evidence-based debates among \texttt{DoctorAgent}s, simulating diverse expertise in clinical decision-making.
+We additionally incorporate the Merck Manual of Diagnosis and Therapy (MSD) medical guideline within a retrieval-augmented generation (RAG) module for medical evidence support, addressing the challenge of knowledge currency.
+Extensive experiments conducted on three EHR datasets demonstrate \modelname{}'s superior performance in clinical mortality outcome and readmission prediction tasks, underscoring its potential to revolutionize clinical decision support systems and advance personalized precision medicine.
+All code, case studies and a questionnaire are available at the project website: \url{https://colacare.netlify.app}.